 Next up, we’re talking about sharpness.
 My lens tests don’t get very scientific, so don’t expect any crazy complicated measurements or anything.
 I generally just pixel-peep to the extreme.

-Shooting wide open at F2.8 delivers near-flawless centers, with heavy fall-off near the corners.
-Stopping down just a bit, to F5.6, shows pretty much flawless performance across the entire frame.
+Shooting wide open at F2.8 delivers near-flawless centers, but with heavy fall-off near the corners.

 Optical Quirks & Flaws